 This is the best Hanoi fabric market which consists of 02 separated floors: the first floor is the place for stalls selling ready-to-wear clothes and various accessories.
 The second floor is the convergence of stalls selling fabrics with different colors, materials, patterns, and in addition of household appliances and cosmetics.
 Commodities in the Hom market are mainly sourced from China, so the prices are also moderate.
 You can find thin bedding at this clothes market in Hanoi for about 200,000 VND ($8.7) or a scarf for 50,000 VND ($2.1).

-After shopping, you can take a rest and enjoy plenty of tasty, nutritious and cheap street food inside this market.
+After shopping, you can take a rest and enjoy plenty of tasty Hanoi street food inside this market.
 A bowl of Pho or rice porridge costs about 40,000 VND ($1.7).
 Other junk food, dried beef salad, roasted quails or clear rice cake should be good choices and a glass of sweet soup can make your day.
 The prices are about 10,000 VND ($0.4)

-5 - Quang Ba - Hanoi central market for hundreds of flowers
+5 - Quang Ba - Biggest flower market in Hanoi

 You will be overwhelmed by the variety and abundance of flower stalls when coming to this Hanoi flower market.
 Not only some popular types of flowers like rose, chrysanthemums, lilies,… but also some imported varieties such as tulips wax flowers are sold in Quang Ba Market.
 In addition, the market also offers a lot of flower wrapping accessories such as wrapping paper and baskets which are very convenient.